 When you see Queen Anne's lace growing in a field in your neighborhood — which is likely since it's widespread enough to be considered a weed — you might not associate it with the carrots on which you snack, but they're closely related.
-The main difference is that Queen Anne's lace, also known as wild carrot (Daucus carota, carota), grows wild, whereas the plant that produces the carrots you grow in your garden (Daucus carota, sativus) is a subspecies that has been cultivated for centuries.
-Carrot roots are the edible parts of the plants, and while you can eat wild carrots when they're young, domesticated carrots are tasty no matter when you harvest them.
+The main difference is that Queen Anne's lace (Daucus carota var. carota) is the wild carrot, and the garden carrot (Daucus carota var. sativus) is the variety that has been cultivated for centuries as a root vegetable.
+Carrot roots are the edible parts of the plants, and while you can eat wild carrots when they're young, cultivated carrots are tasty no matter when you harvest them.

 Video of the Day

 The carrot is the taproot of a green, bushy, biennial plant that grows to a height of 2 to 4 feet during the first season, and if left over the winter, it sends out large stalks that develop tiny pinkish or white flowers from which come spiny seeds.
-If you're planting carrots in your garden, you will probably harvest the tasty taproots at the end of the growing season, so you might not ever get to notice the similarity between the domesticated carrot during its second growing season and the wild carrot plant.
+If you're planting carrots in your garden, you will probably harvest the tasty taproots at the end of the growing season, so you might not ever get to notice the similarity between the domesticated carrot during its second growing season and the wild carrot plant, which produce similar flowers.

-- Amsterdam: Small and tasty, they grow about 3 inches long and are suitable for containers.
+- Amsterdam: Small and tasty, these grow about 3 inches long and are suitable for containers.

-- Danvers Half-Long: Thin and hardy with a rich taste, it grows about 7 inches long.
+- Danvers Half Long: Thick and hardy with a rich taste, it grows about 7 inches long.